Antonio Mucherino's Teaching pages

 Operating Systems and Computer Networks

-This section contains the didactic material related to some courses that I'm currently giving at University of Rennes 1, where the main focus is on Operating Systems and Computer Networks.
-For some colleagues, these two topics cannot be separated, because strictly related, and I agree, myself I'm putting them together in this section.
-However, for organization reasons at my University, I cannot always teach these two topics in one single course.
-If you are one of my students to which I'm only teaching about Operating Systems, you may want to give a look at the material concerning the Computer Networks as well.
+This section contains the didactic material related to some courses about Operating Systems and Computer Networks.
+For some colleagues, these two topics cannot be separated, because strictly related, and I agree, for myself I'm putting them together in this section.
+However, for organization reasons at my University, I was not teaching these two topics in one single course.

 The Operating System part is generally organized as shown in the following tree structure.